MicrosoftDocs/dynamics-365-fraud-protection/content/faq/security-assessment-faq.md

 No, and not applicable.

 #### Does the application or service use immediate account access termination, including closing open sessions?
-No. Azure AD token expiration aligns user access termination, not the session.
+No. Azure AD token expiration aligns with user access termination, not the session.

 #### If account terminations aren't automatic, is this action performed within one hour of an account access termination request?
 Yes, per Azure AD policy.
 For more information, see the [Azure AD documentation](/azure/active-directory/).